keygenqt/skill-raffle/README.md

 ### Subscribe and like! <img src="https://github.com/keygenqt/backupz/blob/main/data/other/star.gif?raw=true" width="16px"/>

-An application written specifically for a book giveaway for my telegram channel.
+An application written specifically for a giveaway for my telegram channel.

 ### Preview